YashAsgaonkar/Gift-Shop-Swing-/README.md

 # Sparkle & Suprise
-## Sparkle & Suprise Gift Shop made using Java Swings in NetBeans and connected with database by MySQL workbench
+##  Gift Shop made using Java Swings in NetBeans and connected with database by MySQL workbench
-## Gift-a-Wish: A Java Swings Gift Website with MySQL Integration

-**Gift-a-Wish** is a Java Swing application that allows users to:
+**Sparkle & Suprise** is a Java Swing application that allows users to:

 * **Browse and purchase gifts:** Explore a diverse selection of gifts categorized.
 * **Deliver gifts:** Specify recipient addresses and choose delivery options for a seamless gifting experience.